 When the speaker was a depressed woman, her infant-directed speech was flatter, more monotonic, and the babies failed to show significant learning in the task.

-So it seems that the quality of infant-directed speech can have an impact on the way babies learn.
+So it seems that the quality of infant-directed speech can have an impact on the way babies learn, and that early exposure matters.
+Women suffering from postpartum depression have yet another reason to seek treatment and support.

 In particular, researchers have found that mothers of late talkers speak target words with a lower pitch than do mothers of normally-developing kids (D'Odorico and Jacob 2006; Hampson and Nelson 1993).